 Group photo of 1,745 people wearing plaid at Keweenaw PlaidurdayThe Keweenaw remains the champion in most plaid-wearing Yoopers in one location!
 (Photo: Michigan Tech)

-Brew Street
+Brew Street - Canal Colors Festival

-Plaidurday evening, flannel-wearing folks can head down to Brew Street (Lakeshore Drive), to enjoy a lively beer garden with music, food trucks, and a brief history lesson about the Lakeshore’s development over the years by the Carnegie Museum.
+Plaidurday evening, flannel-wearing folks can join Brew Street (Lakeshore Drive), to enjoy a lively beer garden with music, food trucks, and a brief history lesson about the Lakeshore’s development over the years by the Carnegie Museum.
 Once part of the original Lakeshore layout, "Brew Street" was located behind the former Haas Brewery, running from Dodge to Isle Royale Street, between the railroad track and Shelden Avenue.
 Brew Street is a fundraiser for the Carnegie Museum, a Keweenaw National Historical Park Heritage Site.

-Keweenaw Color Run
+Keweenaw Color Run - Canal Colors Festival

 This fun, untimed walk/run is the perfect way to celebrate fall and get active with friends and family.
 Get ready to be doused in vibrant colors throughout the course, and don't forget to wear your wildest outfit (especially if it's plaid)!
 The race culminates at the lively Downtown Houghton Fall Fest at the Houghton Waterfront Pier.